More than 90% of Madagascar's primary forests are destroyed, impacting people living in extreme poverty the most.

 Madagascar is one of the world’s top biodiversity conservation priorities because of its endemic species and severe habitat loss rates.
-The destruction of the mangrove estuaries along the coastline has caused mudflats to wash into the ocean, destroying once-productive fisheries and increasing the vulnerability of coastal communities to hurricanes, tsunamis, and floods.
+Reforestation in Madagascar is important because the destruction of the mangrove estuaries along the coastline has caused mudflats to wash into the ocean, destroying once-productive fisheries and increasing the vulnerability of coastal communities to hurricanes, tsunamis, and floods.
 In the dry deciduous forests, deforestation threatens one of the world’s rarest and most diverse forest systems.

 of Madagascar's primary forests remain

 of species are unique to Madagascar

 In response to the large-scale loss of mangroves in Madagascar, we began restoring mangrove estuaries in Mahajanga in 2007.
 We worked with the local community to clear the estuary of dead trees, collect a variety of native propagule species, and plant trees during the low tide.
 Less than a decade later, our work in Mahajanga, Madagascar developed into a thriving mangrove forest, resulting in the return of a healthy aquatic ecosystem.
 What began as mangrove reforestation in 2007 grew to include a variety of upland dry deciduous forests in 2012.

 - Providing stability against erosion and improving ocean health

 - Over two million mangroves planted per month

 Ankarafantsika National Park